A look back at the interview with Laurent Imbert, coach of the French boys' padel team, in the “Face-à-Face” Live on Instagram.

 It's much more fun to watch today, much more spectacular.
 I hope they will just pay attention to the material, to avoid that it becomes “pigeon shooting”.

-• Regarding his role as coach of the France team of padel young boys
+• Regarding his role as coach of the French boys' padel team

 Today it is complicated in view of the economic situation.
 The competitions in 2020 are very compromised.
 I did not have time to see the players.
 I talked to Sandy Godard, and I got closer to Alexis Salles since he has already taken care of young people.
 I had followed their journey last year and I was able to benefit from all the information provided to me by Alexis.
 I will contact them via their parents once we have found a certain normalcy.

-When we come out of this complicated period, I think the FFT will do everything it can to get young people, and families, to play padel.
+When we come out of this complicated period, I think that the FFT will do everything it can to encourage young people and families to play padel.

 • Potential in young boys?